SujoyGhosh-scott/sign-language-prediction/README.md

 ## Model Training CNN

-to train the model using CNN classifier, please run the `train.py` file. this file will read all the images in `all_images` array, preprocess them, and display 20 random preprocessed images. split the data into train, test, and validation sets, and train the model. to update the current model please update the `myModel` function.
+to train the model using CNN classifier, please run the `trainCNN.py` file. this file will read all the images in `all_images` array, preprocess them, and display 20 random preprocessed images. split the data into train, test, and validation sets, and train the model. to update the current model please update the `myModel` function.

-### WARNING: do not make changes in the very first Convolution and the very last Dense layer.
+#### sWARNING: do not make changes in the very first Convolution and the very last Dense layer.
 This will mess up the input and output.

 once the model is trained, it shows the accuracy, and saves the model in a pickle file `model_trained.p` in the root.

 ### Model Testing

-to test the model, please run the `test.py` file. this file will import the saved model, and make preditions on some of the test images.
+to test the model, please run the `testCNN.py` file. this file will import the saved model, and make preditions on some of the test images.

 ## Model Treaining SVM